helpingstar/cs285-script/script/CS_285_Lecture_5_Part_2.md

 1. Alright, now that we've covered the mathematical derivation for policy gradients, let's work a little bit on developing some intuition for what policy gradients are actually doing.
 2. Alright, so these are the equations that we saw before.
-3. We've got the approximate expression for the derivative of J(θ), which is a sum over all of our samples of the sum of ∇log pi's along that sample trajectory times the total reward of that trajectory.
+3. We've got the approximate expression for the derivative of J(θ), which is a sum over all of our samples of the sum of ∇log π's along that sample trajectory times the total reward of that trajectory.
 4. So what is this ∇log π thing actually?
 5. Well, let's say that our policy for now is just a discrete.
 6. Let's say that it's just a mapping from images, maybe these are driving images, to a discrete action turn left or turn right.